maglietti/explore-ai3/tutorials/first-java-app/05-data-ingestion.md

     Clock[Scheduler] --> |Trigger Every N Seconds| Service
 ```

+> [!note]
-> **Note**: Data ingestion is the process of importing, transferring, loading, and processing data from various sources for immediate use or storage in a database.
+> Data ingestion is the process of importing, transferring, loading, and processing data from various sources for immediate use or storage in a database.
 In our case, we're ingesting real-time transit data from a GTFS feed and storing it in Apache Ignite.

+> [!important]
-> **Checkpoint #1**: Before continuing, make sure you understand:
+> **Checkpoint**: Before continuing, make sure you understand:
 >
 > - The key requirements for real-time data ingestion
 > - The flow of data from GTFS to our Ignite database